Women's Asia Cup

-The Asian Cricket Council Women's Asia Cup or ACC Women's Asia Cup is a women's One Day International and Twenty20 International cricket tournament.
-It was established in 2004 and is a biennial tournament.
-The tournament is contested by cricket teams from Asia.
+The Women's Asia Cup is a biennial cricket tournament organised by the Asian Cricket Council.
+It is contested by the senior national women's cricket teams of Asia to determine the continental champion.

-The first Women's Asia Cup was held in 2004 on Colombo and Kandy in the Sri Lanka.
-The 2020 edition was postponed to 2021 due to Covid-19 pandemic before being cancelled.
-The ICC has ruled that all the matches played in the Women's Asia Cup has ODI or T20I status.
-The 2012 Women's Asia Cup was the first event to be played in the T20 format.
+The first Women's Asia Cup was held in 2004 in Colombo and Kandy, Sri Lanka.
+The 2020 edition was postponed to 2021 due to the COVID-19 pandemic but was later cancelled.
+The ICC has ruled that all matches played in the Asia Cup carry either ODI or T20I status.
+The 2012 edition was the first to be played in the T20 format.

+As of 2024, nine Women's Asia Cup tournaments have been held, with India winning the most titles (four WODI and three WT20I).